Ridesharing company: Criticism

+Criticism from taxi companies and taxi drivers

+Values of taxi medallions, transferable permits or licenses authorizing the holder to pick up passengers for hire, have declined in value significantly.
+In 2018, this led to failures by credit unions that lent money secured by taxi medallions and suicides by taxi drivers.

+Legal cases by taxi companies and taxi drivers

+No lawsuit against Uber in which the plaintiffs were taxi companies has ended with a judgment in favor of the taxis.
+The only case that proceeded to trial, Anoush Cab, Inc. v.
+Uber Technologies, Inc., No. 19-2001 (1st Cir.
+2021), which alleged that Uber caused asset devaluation by competing unfairly, resulted in a full verdict for Uber.

+Flywheel, the largest operator of taxis in San Francisco, sued Uber in 2016, alleging antitrust violations and predatory pricing.
+In 2021, a federal judge threw out the bulk of the case and Uber settled the remainder of the case by integrating Flywheel taxis into its mobile app.

+In 2019, 8,000 taxi drivers, represented by law firm Maurice Blackburn, filed a class action lawsuit against Uber in Australia alleging illegal taxi operations, loss of income and loss of value of taxi and/or hire car licences.
+Uber agreed to settle the case by paying AU$271.8 million.

+Legal cases by drivers

+Driver classification under employment law

-Unless otherwise required by law, ridesharing companies have classified drivers as independent contractors and not employees under employment law, arguing that they receive certain flexibilities not generally received by employees.
-This affects taxation, working time, employee benefits, unemployment benefits, and overtime benefits and has been challenged legally.
+Unless otherwise required by law, ridesharing companies have classified drivers as independent contractors and not employees under employment law, arguing that they receive flextime not generally received by employees.
+This classification has been challenged legally since it affects taxation, minimum wage requirements, working time, paid time off, employee benefits, unemployment benefits, and overtime benefits.

 Jurisdictions in which drivers must receive the classification of "employees" include the United Kingdom (after the case of Aslam v Uber BV which was decided by the Supreme Court of the United Kingdom), Switzerland, New Jersey, and the Netherlands.
 California Assembly Bill 5 (2019) was passed to force drivers to be classified as employees in California, although ridesharing companies received an exemption by 2020 California Proposition 22, a ballot initiative.
 Ridesharing companies spent tens of millions of dollars on the campaign.

-Some drivers earn rates that are below minimum wage; as a result, in some jurisdictions, laws were passed to guarantee drivers a minimum wage before and after expenses.

-Effect on taxis

-Values of taxi medallions, transferable permits or licenses authorizing the holder to pick up passengers for hire, have declined in value significantly.
-A couple of credit unions that lent money secured by medallions suffered from bank failure.
-Taxi companies have sued ridesharing companies for various reasons, including allegedly operating illegal taxicab operations on the fact that Uber knew its drivers were not properly licensed and did not have proper accreditation.
-Uber adopted a program to avoid enforcement activities, and as a result had an unfair competitive advantage against taxi and hire-car operators and drivers who did comply with the law.
-No case by taxis against Uber has ended with a judgment in favor of the taxis, with most cases resulting in settlement or courts ruling for Uber. and the only case proceeding to trial resulting in a full verdict for Uber.

-Ride sharing platforms have a substantial impact on the taxi industry.
-A study found that while some taxi drivers have lost income due to Uber, Uber has created more jobs than it has destroyed.
-It also found that Uber drivers on average spend a higher fraction of their time, and drive a substantially higher share of miles, with a passenger in the car compared to drivers in traditional taxi services, likely due to Uber optimizing their pairing algorithm.